 Failed Because of an Invalid Registration Key

-If the device registration fails due to an invalid registration key, which may occur when you paste incorrect registration key in FDM.
+If the device registration fails due to an invalid registration key, which may occur when you paste an incorrect registration key in FDM.

 Copy the same registration key from CDO again and attempt to register the device.
 If the device is already smart licensed, ensure that you remove the smart license before pasting the registration key in FDM.